 Across the road is the Henry Cole Wing of the Victoria and Albert Museum.
 As we’ve already discovered, the Victoria and Albert Museum – known as the V&A – was established by Queen Victoria to house art collections.

 The V&A is now the world’s largest museum of decorative arts and design with a permanent collection of over 4.5 million objects in 145 galleries.

 The collection comes from all over the world and includes ceramics, glass, silver, ironwork, jewellery, clothes, textiles, furniture, sculpture, prints, drawings, medieval objects, musical instruments and photographs.
 Some of these objects date back 5,000 years.

-The Henry Cole Wing is a truly beautiful and monumental structure.
-It was first occupied by the School of Naval Architects, then by the Science School and then by Imperial College.
-It is another excellent example of how buildings in Albertopolis have had different multiple uses.
+The Henry Cole Wing is a beautiful and monumental structure.
+It was first occupied by the School of Naval Architects, then by the Science School, and then by Imperial College.
+It is another excellent example of how buildings in Albertopolis have had different uses.

-Look carefully and you might notice that parts of the wall are less than perfect – there are various holes and pockmarks in the stone.
+Look carefully and you might notice that parts of the Screen are less than perfect – there are various holes and pockmarks in the stone.
 These were caused during the Second World War when a double bomb exploded in Exhibition Road.
-All the windows of the V&A were knocked out and the museum lost most of its glass roof, leaving it exposed to the elements for several days.
+All the windows of the V&A were knocked out and the museum lost most of its roof, leaving exhibits exposed to the elements for several days.